LON - NYC

 What is the cheapest month to fly from London to New York?

-The cheapest month for flights from London to New York is January, where tickets cost £347 on average.
-On the other hand, the most expensive months are July and August, where the average cost of tickets is £532 and £528 respectively.
+The cheapest month for flights from London to New York is September, where tickets cost £352 (return) on average.
+On the other hand, the most expensive months are December and July, where the average cost of round-trip tickets is £487 and £478 respectively.

 How far in advance should I book a flight from London to New York?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from London to New York, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from London to New York, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from London to New York, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 81 days before departure.
+To get a below average price on the flight from London to New York, you should book around 2 weeks before departure, which saves you about 36% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 7 weeks before departure.

 Good to know - Cheap tickets from London to New York